-- (1) consider that the communicator intended the communication to persuade or incite the recipient to engage in investment activity or that that was its purpose; and - (2) regard the communication as seeking to persuade or incite the recipient to engage in investment activity.'
+(1) consider that the communicator intended the communication to persuade or incite the recipient to engage in investment activity or that that was its purpose; and

+(2) regard the communication as seeking to persuade or incite the recipient to engage in investment activity.'

 It's clear that the 'dear Trustee' letter was intended to lead trustees to making an investment.
 A reasonable conclusion to be drawn was that only trustees who were cautious and/or needed short-term access to the money shouldn't invest.
-And I think CMIM would have known this was an unlikely conclusion for most of the recipients - and I count Mr M in that category - to draw.
+And I think CMIM would have known this was an unlikely conclusion for most of the recipients - and I count Mr W in that category - to draw.
 I say this in the context of:

-- the advice being given on a pension, which is typically held for the long-term: here Mr M was at a relatively young age in the retirement context; - CMIM suggesting it was possible to mitigate the risks of TRG by diversifying: it recommended a DFM portfolio to achieve this; - no indication being given to the trustee to understand whether they met this 'cautious' definition.
+- the advice being given on a pension, which is typically held for the longer term: there is some evidence that Mr W wasn't going to access these funds until age 65 or later; - CMIM suggesting it was possible to mitigate the risks of TRG by diversifying: it recommended a DFM portfolio to achieve this; - no indication being given to the trustee to understand whether they met this 'cautious' definition.

-In relation to the final point, CMIM says that was why it encouraged Mr M to take his own regulated advice.
+In relation to the final point, CMIM says that was why it encouraged Mr W to take his own regulated advice.
 In my view that doesn't explain why it set out its letter in a way that allowed him to infer that he could go ahead without that advice if he wasn't cautious or needing short-term access to funds.
 I also don't think it's a coincidence that the 'dear Trustee' letter was written in this way: CMIM stood to gain business from being able to provide DFM services, if a trustee went ahead with the TRG part of the investment.

 It would have been apparent to CMIM at the time that third parties had quite a lot of influence over what the trustees did; this is the basis of much of its arguments now.
 So, it was unlikely to receive the DFM business if its advice tended to discourage the investment in TRG.
-I think that, given this clear intention, CMIM's 'dear Trustee' letter was a 'significant step' in persuading Mr M to make the investment.
-Notwithstanding CMIM's observations about how much attention Mr M paid to its advice, he signed an instruction declaring that he had regard for it in making his investment decision.
-If CMIM didn't realise this is what would follow then it should have done, given it said it was giving its advice for the purposes of that Act.
+I think that, given this clear intention, CMIM's 'dear Trustee' letter was a 'significant step' in persuading Mr W to make the investment.
+Mr W signed an instruction declaring that he had regard for it in making his investment decision.
+If CMIM didn't realise this is what would follow then it should have done: it knew it was giving its advice for the purposes of PA'95.

-Whether or not (in CMIM's view) Mr M was simply signing where a third party told him shouldn't have diminished that this was a highly significant step.
+Whether or not (in CMIM's view) Mr W was simply signing where a third party told him shouldn't have diminished that this was a highly significant step.
 It made CMIM's advice an inducement that meant it was promoting the investment.
-CMIM seems to have taken the view that both YCP and CGL were inducing Mr M to invest because of vested interests, yet it was not.
+CMIM seems to have taken the view that both YCP and CGL were inducing Mr W to invest because of vested interests, yet it was not.
 That simply doesn't stand up to scrutiny.